ElTabaco/mr-do-player/mr-do-snapserver/README.md

 ### Notes:

-All code reuse is liked direkt to the main creator in Doker file.
+All reused code from main creators is linked direkt in Doker file.

 Main credits:
 [Snapcast](https://github.com/badaix/snapcast) from badaix